 "This government is determined to help working people and encouraging the aspiration to home ownership is central to that," said Chancellor George Osborne.

-While the scheme has proved very popular, it's being superseded - and, eventually, entirely replaced - by the Lifetime Isa, which will be available for the under-40s from 6 April, 2017.
+While the scheme has proved very popular, it's being superseded - and, eventually, entirely replaced - by the Lifetime Isa, which became available to the under-40s from 6 April, 2017.

 Who can get a Help to Buy Isa?

 As the name suggests, Help to Buy Isas are aimed at prospective homeowners or, more specifically, first-time buyers who must be over the age of 16.

 This means they’re available to anyone who’s never owned a home before.

 As with other types of savings and Isa accounts, couples are treated individually - that means if you're a first-time buyer but your partner isn't, you can still open a Help to Buy Isa and take advantage of the bonus.